Jim Lovell Height, Weight, Religion, Net Worth, Age, Biography

 James Arthur Lovell Jr. is the trustee of the "National Space Institute".

-Jim Lovell Height, Weight, Eye Color, Hair
+Jim Lovell Weight, Height in inches, Eye Color

 Height (Approx.)